Limited launch: MAY batch, 85% claimed

 If the cause is acute cognitive demand:

 This is where stimulant-based brain supplements come in.
 Caffeine and L-theanine address the immediate symptoms of mental fatigue.
 Theacrine extends that window without the crash.
 These aren't fixing a deficiency.
-They're giving your neurotransmitter systems a boost when demand exceeds supply.
+They may help temporarily when mental demand is high and you're feeling drained.

 The smartest approach?
 Address both.
 Fix any underlying nutritional gaps with daily omega-3s, B vitamins, and vitamin D. Then use targeted brain supplements for the moments when you need peak cognitive output.